Recognition

 2024

-This year the GJAOC will recognize and honor two organizations that diligently address issues of interest to previous Grand Juries, protection of our environment, its flora and fauna.
-Kevin Marlin, Executive Director of OC Animal Allies, and Darin Loughrey, Outreach and Engagement Coordinator of Natural Communities Coalition, will deliver presentations at the September 12 luncheon at the Santa Ana Elks Lodge.
+This year the GJAOC recognized and honored two organizations that diligently address issues of interest to previous Grand Juries, namely protection of our environment, its flora and fauna.
+Representatives delivered presentations at the September 12 luncheon at the Santa Ana Elks Lodge.

 OC Animal Allies began in 1984 as a small group of resolute animal lovers in Orange County who joined together to form an organization dedicated to helping Orange County residents and animals.
 It is an independent, volunteer-driven, non-profit and is not affiliated with any other SPCA, including the ASPCA.
+Kevin Marlin, Executive Director of OC Animal Allies, spoke to the group.
+In addition, Misty Marlin brought along two trained therapy pups.
+His presentation can be found here.

 The Natural Communities Coalition (NCC) was established in 1996 as one of the first steps following the signing of a landscape-scale habitat planning and conservation effort to provide long-term protection for wildlife and their critical habitats, and regulatory assurances and economic benefits for participating landowners.
 It initially was known as the Nature Reserve of Orange County.
+Darin Loughrey, Outreach and Engagement Coordinator of Natural Communities Coalition, gave a presentation on his organization.
+His presentation can be found here.

 2023